Connaught Place, New Delhi: Construction

 Connaught Place's Georgian architecture is modelled after the Royal Crescent in Bath, designed by the architect John Wood the Younger and built between 1767 and 1774.
 While the Royal Crescent is semi-circular and a three-storied residential structure, Connaught Place consists of two floors, which made almost a complete circle intended to house commercial establishments on the ground with residential space on the first floor.
-The circle was eventually designed with two concentric circles, creating an Inner Circle, Middle Circle and the Outer Circle with seven roads radiating from a circular central park known as Radial Roads.
+The circle was eventually designed with two concentric circles, creating an Inner Circle, Middle Circle and the Outer Circle with seven roads radiating from a circular central park known as Radial Roads- radiating from a circular central park.
 As per the original plan, the different blocks of Connaught Place were to be joined from above, employing archways, with radial roads below them.
 However, the circle was 'broken up' to give it a grander scale.
-Even the blocks were originally planned to be 172 m in height but later reduced to the present two-storied structure with an open colonnade.
+Even the blocks were originally planned to be 172 m in height but were later reduced to the present two-storied structure with an open colonnade.

 Government plans to have New Delhi Railway Station built inside Central Park were rejected by railway authorities as they found the idea impractical, and instead, chose the nearby Paharganj area.
 Construction work began in 1929, with the Viceroy's House (now known as the Rashtrapati Bhavan, the seat of the President of India), Secretariat Building, Parliament House, and India Gate (previously known as the All-India War Memorial) completed by 1933, well after the city's inauguration in 1931.